 Our GCSE science experts answer your questions

-Our Head of Curriculum for Science – Julian Clarke – shares his expertise to answer the questions you’ve been asking us this month.
+Our Head of Curriculum for Science – Julian Clarke – shares his expertise to answer the questions you’ve been asking us.

 We’ve got your back – every step of the way.

 What are the rules around using calculators in GCSE science exams?